AISaturdaysLagos/research_structure/README.md

 - Open up the floor for Questions
 - Interactive session
    - *Goal: small groups break-out sessions to look a sample paper together and present their findings*
+   - - Moderator:
+      - [Tejumade Afonja](https://www.linkedin.com/in/tejumadeafonja/), *Co-founder of AI Saturdays Lagos and Doctoral Researcher at CISPA*

 ### Week 3: Paper presentation